 “Ask me to name the best living novelist who’s fierce, brave, funny, beautiful, convoluted, and paranoid ... and it becomes simple: James Ellroy.
 If insanity illuminated by highly dangerous strokes of literary lightning is your thing, then Ellroy’s your man.”— Stephen King

-Ellroy’s latest novel, This Storm, which The Wall Street Journal calls “breathtakingly complex,” is the second volume of his Second L.A.
+Ellroy’s earlier novel, This Storm, which The Wall Street Journal calls “breathtakingly complex,” is the second volume of his Second L.A.
 Quartet.
 The first volume, Perfidia, achieved international-bestseller status.
 The Second L.A.
 Quartet places real-life and fictional characters from Ellroy’s first two bodies of work in Los Angeles, during World War II, as significantly younger people.
 And like all of Ellroy’s work, it is uniquely ambitious, mysterious, and deeply satisfying.
 As for his keynotes: audiences are rapt as he delivers rapid-fire insights both vulgar and venerable—a train tearing down the tracks at break-neck speed.
 It’s impossible not to be swept up by his incredible candor, spontaneous quips and clever asides.
 He possesses a preternatural ability to swing from fervent, fever-pitch delivery to almost brooding solemnity without missing a beat.
 Whether discussing his impressive canon of writing, or fascinating personal life, Ellroy is truly a masterful storyteller, offering an unprecedented perspective both in writing and on-stage.